GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 Its main principle resides in considering that sound propagates as rays @savioja_overview_2015.
 This is an immediate parallel of the ray-based rendering techniques used for light (ray tracing).
 Each ray travels in a straight line in the air until it hits a wall.
-It then gets deviated by following a simplistic specular reflection model.
+It then deviates by following a simplistic specular reflection model.
 The assumption that all reflections are specular boils down to supposing the walls' surface being ideally rigid.
 This implies that all sound wave properties are neglected, and thus, diffraction effects are entirely neglected.
 There are two main categories of #acr("GA") methods: the image source techniques and the ray tracing ones.